This Week in Transportation News: 12 Stories You Need to See

-A roundup of the week's most newsworthy auto and transport industry press releases from PR Newswire, including a rise in stolen catalytic converters and awards for the best family cars.
+A roundup of the week's most newsworthy auto and transport industry press releases from PR Newswire, including the powerful Dodge Challenger SRT Demon 170 and the world's largest autonomous racing league.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.